Dadigno/Iot-hen-house/firmware/iot_hen_house/lib/semilimes/README.md

 The *SendLocation* node is used to send a location to the selected channel, it will be displayed as a marker on a map.

-	String semilimes::SendLocation(String AuthToken, String ReceiverID, String Body, String latitude, String longitude);
+	String semilimes::SendLocation(String AuthToken, String ReceiverID, int dest_type, String Body, String latitude, String longitude);

 	AuthToken: the authentication token related to your semilimes account
-	ReceiverID: this is the channelID where you want to send the message
+	ReceiverID: this is the UserID or a ChannelID where you want to send the message
+	dest_type: this is to declare if the ID is a UserID or a ChannelID
 	Body: is the title of the message
 	latitude: is the latitude of the location
 	longitude: is the longitude of the location